 The burning brightness of Christ’s resurrection body after His ascension is also mentioned in Acts 9:3-6 where Paul is temporarily blinded after seeing the immense radiance that was the post-ascended Christ.

 Notice that Yosippon states that the horses seen in the sky were horses of fire whereas Revelation 19:14 says that the angels rode white horses during the parousia, is this a contradiction?
 No. Many people who have had revelatory near-death experiences (NDE’s) state that beings in the highest heavenly realms exude brilliant white light.
-Thus the horses described by Yosippon would have also likely shown in a brilliant white light like that of other beings in heaven.
+Thus the horses described by Yosippon would have also likely shown in a brilliant white light like that of other beings in heaven (see 2 Peter 1:16-18 indicates that the Transfiguration was a Model of the Parousia).

 Preterism Explained, “You will see the Son of Man . . . coming with the Clouds of Heaven”: Jesus must have been present at the Head of this Army.